 Have Seats and Grab Bars Available

 You can get slip-proof flooring for bathtubs and showers, as well as bathroom floors.
-So if you’re planning a safe bathroom for the elderly it’s essential to have slip-proof flooring to help avoid slips occurring.
-It’s very affordable to install a slip-proof coating to a bathroom floor, making it cost-effective.
+If you’re planning a safe bathroom for the elderly, it’s essential to have slip-proof flooring.
+It’s affordable to install a slip-proof coating to a bathroom floor, making it cost-effective.

 Have a Bathroom Entrance without a Step

 If you plan your elderly bathroom without a step, then it’s a far simpler process to enter and exit.
-It’s also smart not to have a door over your bathroom entrance so it’s more accessible for wheelchairs or the elderly with disabilities.
+Don’t have a door over your bathroom entrance so it’s more accessible for wheelchairs or those with disabilities.

-You can have a curtain or a wraparound entrance installed if privacy is essential or even add a sliding door, though this won’t be as simple to access.
-To allow a wheelchair to access through a bathroom entrance 36 inches is a width that is ideal.
+You can have a curtain or a wraparound entrance installed if privacy is essential or even add a sliding door.
+To allow a wheelchair access through a bathroom entrance 36 inches is the ideal width.